Dokyyy/IPDALight/README.md

 - pandas
 - numpy

-## Usage
-### 1. Simulator installation
+### Simulator installation
-First, install CityFlow simulator.
-Detailed introduction guide files can be found in https://cityflow-project.github.io/
+Our experiments are implemented on top of the traffic simulator Cityflow.
+Detailed installation guide files can be found in https://cityflow-project.github.io/

 #### 1. Install cpp dependencies
 ``sudo apt update && sudo apt install -y build-essential cmake``